Dornier Do 19: Design and development

 The Dornier Do 19 was a mid-wing cantilever design, and was mostly metal in construction.
 It had a rectangular-section fuselage and the tail had braced twin fins and rudders, mounted on the upper surface of the tailplane, itself set low on the rear fuselage.
 This was quite similar to the tail of the contemporary British Armstrong Whitworth Whitley medium bomber.
 It also had retractable landing gear, including the tailwheel.
 The powerplant, according to some sources, was supposed to be four Bramo 322H-2 radial engines that were mounted in nacelles at the leading edges of the wings.

-It had a crew of ten, which would have consisted of a pilot, co-pilot, navigator, bombardier, radio operator and five gunners.
+Its crew of ten would have consisted of a pilot, co-pilot, navigator, bombardier, radio operator, and five gunners.

+From late 1935, the poor promised performance of the Do 19 and competing Junkers Ju 89 resulted in the "Ural Bomber" programme being reduced to a technology demonstrator status, with Weaver losing confidence in the designs, with the Bomber A programme for a more advanced heavy bomber with much greater performance launched on 17 April 1936.
+The Bomber A project led to the development of the Heinkel He 177.

 The V1 prototype flew on 28 October 1936.
 After Generalleutnant Wever died in an airplane crash on 3 June 1936, the heavy bomber program lost its momentum, and never recovered.
-When the Luftwaffe was given its heavy blow over the skies of England, the error of not having heavy bombers became apparent.
+According to the military historian Richard Suchenwirth, one of the reasons for the failure of the Luftwaffe in the air offensive against Britain, as well as for the lack of air support for the operations of the U-boat forces, was the absence of a good, reliable strategic bomber.
 By then, however, it was too late to develop the bombers required.